kriause2nd-sketch/ESP_kriause2nd/Plovas_Hub.md

    },

    Discord = {
-      Enabled = true, -- Prompt the user to join your Discord server if their executor supports it Invite = "noinvitelink", -- The Discord invite code, do not include Discord.gg/.
+      Enabled = false, -- Prompt the user to join your Discord server if their executor supports it Invite = "noinvitelink", -- The Discord invite code, do not include Discord.gg/.
 E.g. Discord.gg/ABCD would be ABCD RememberJoins = false -- Set this to false to make them join the Discord every time they load it up },